Ross-Alexandra/locatify/README.md

 # Testing
 ## Frontend
 The frontend tests use the [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/).
-These tests can be run by running the following command from the app directory:
+These tests can be run by running the following command from the **_./app_** directory:
 ```bash
 npm run test
 ```

 Additionally, the frontend has been configured to use Storybook.
-This can be run by running the following command from the app directory:
+This can be run by running the following command from the **_./app_** directory:
 ```bash
 npm run storybook
 ```
 Storybook will open a browser window, and will allow you to view the components in isolation.
 This is useful for development, and can be used to test the components in a way that is not easy with the unit tests.

 ## Backend
 The backend tests use the [PyTest](https://docs.pytest.org/en/7.1.x/getting-started.html) framework.
-These tests can be run by running the following command from the api directory:
+These tests can be run by running the following command from the **_./api_** directory:
 ```bash
 pytest
 ```